mandev/jsync/README.md

 # jSync

-jSync is a cross platform directory synchronizer written in Java. jSync was succesfully tested with on Windows, Linux, Os X and Solaris 7/8.
+jSync is a cross platform directory synchronizer written in Java. jSync was succesfully tested on Windows, Linux, Mac OS X and Solaris 7/8.

 ### Installation